monta-app/static/gdpr.md

  - What data do we have stored around them
  - Ask to get some user data changed
  - Get all their data deleted

+Inside Monta App, under Me -> Profile.
+Request for data and Request to get delete is added as 2 buttons.

- We strive to solve the queries within 20 bussiness days
+ We strive to solve the queries within 20 bussiness days (normally it takes 2-3)

  ### What data is stored